makrai/notes/jackendoff90-sem-struct.md

   * Frege's _On Sense and Reference_ (1892)
     * disassociates the
       * _sense_ of an expression, an objective, publicly available entity
+        * underpins ... truth-conditional semantics
+          (including model-theoretic semantics and Situation Semantics)
       * _ideas_ that users of the expression carry in their heads, which are subjective and variable
-    * _sense_ underpins ... truth-conditional semantics
-      (including model-theoretic semantics and Situation Semantics as subcases)
 * the purposes of truth-conditional semantics are different from those of generative linguistics
   * Truth, a relation between language and reality, independent of ... users
     * both reality and the language that describes it are speaker-independent
     * Tarski, Davidson
-  * generative grammar [concerns] the principles internalized in speakers that permit them to understand sentences, draw inferences, and make judgments of truth
+  * generative grammar [concerns] the principles internalized in speakers that permit them to understand sentences, draw inferences, and [judge] of truth
     * _Speakers of Language L treat Sentence S as true if and only if their construal of the world meets Condition C_
     * This is the basis of the approach of Conceptual Semantics